Heat Exhaustion (cont.)

 - Find a local Doctor in your town

 - Cooling and rehydration are the cornerstones for treating heat exhaustion.
-The affected individual should stop their activity and then move from the hot environment to a cooler environment.
+The affected individual should stop their activity, and then move or be moved from the hot environment to a cooler environment.
 The person may be placed in the shade or taken to an air conditioned environment (don't forget that cars have air conditioning).
 Clothes may be removed to help with air circulation across the body.
 Misting the skin with cool water also helps by stimulating evaporation and cooling the body.

 - Rehydration is the next important step in treating heat exhaustion.
 This may be a challenge if the person begins to suffer from nausea and vomiting.
 Small sips of water, a mouthful at a time, might be tolerated even if some vomiting persists.
 Water, sports drink and other electrolyte replacement drinks are reasonable options.